 I’m a little bit like Fidel Castro, who survived seven American presidents.
 I survived all the Secretary Generals of the World YMCA, and always had the chance to stay on board!

 Claude-Alain has served seven World YMCA Secretaries-General:

-I don’t like to make a hit parade of people’s personalities, but I will say there are six people who were important in my career.
+I don’t like to make a hit parade of people’s personalities, but I will say there are five people who were important in my career.

 Jean-Francois Reymond (Switzerland) was on the executive staff from 1947 to 1984.
 He wasn’t the Secretary General, but he was my mentor for a year, because when I was hired at the World YMCA, the goal was to be the assistant of a historian who was writing the history of the organization.
 And he was now retiring after 37 years.
 He would come into the office two or three times a week to help me understand not just the archives, but the issues behind them.